 Connatal cysts, also known as coarctation of the lateral ventricles or frontal horn cysts, are cystic areas adjacent to the superolateral margins of the body and frontal horns of the lateral ventricles and are believed to represent a normal variant.

-It was previously believed to be a sequelae of different insults in the developing brain 2, however it seems to be just a normal variant 1,3.
-The outward most part of the ventrciles attains a rounded appearance when the ventricles walls are close enough and touching each other.
+It was previously believed to be a sequela of different insults in the developing brain 2, however, it seems to be just a normal variant 1,3.
+The outward most part of the ventricle attains a rounded appearance when the ventricle walls are close enough and touching each other.
 This gives a cystic appearance sonographically.

 - thin walled cysts in the superior and lateral aspect of frontal horn of lateral ventricle and anterior to the foramina of Monro

 - a string of pearls appearance may be seen

 - regresses on follow up scan

 Treatment and prognosis